Tornado outbreak of March 2–3, 2012: New Pekin–Henryville–Chelsea, Indiana/Bedford, Kentucky

 The tornado maintained EF4 strength as it crossed into Clark County, completely leveling several well-built homes shortly after crossing the county line.
 However, the tornado weakened briefly further to the northeast, as two double-wide mobile homes were destroyed at EF2 intensity, while a frame home sustained EF3 damage.
 One man was killed in one of the mobile homes shortly after he recorded video of the approaching tornado.
 Outbuildings were destroyed, and a few other homes along this segment of the path sustained minor to moderate damage.
 As the tornado crossed Interstate 65, it restrengthened to EF4 intensity and serious injuries occurred as multiple vehicles were tossed and semi-trucks were flipped.
 The highway was closed for hours, and multiple people had to be extracted from their crumpled vehicles.

+A large home along North Francke Road, in Henryville that was leveled off its foundation at EF4 intensity.
+Winds were estimated at 175 mph at this location.

 Immediately east of the interstate, the tornado ripped through the town of Henryville, resulting in devastating damage throughout the town.
 The Henryville school complex was in the process of dismissing as the tornado approached the community, and sustained EF4 structural damage including total destruction of its cafeteria.
 Most of the staff and students had already left the area by the time the tornado struck.
 One bus driver saved numerous student's lives by returning to the school.
 The small group of students that returned and took shelter in the school building survived without injury, despite being inside as it was destroyed around them.
 Many cars in the school parking lot were thrown and destroyed, one of which had a wooden beam speared through its hood and out of its undercarriage.
 The school security cameras recorded video of the tornado striking the building, and it is still viewable on YouTube to this day.
 Low-level winds in this area were so intense that debris was found wedged underneath plastic reflective strips in the parking lot.
 School buses were thrown hundreds of feet away, and two were ripped from their chassis.
 One bus was thrown through the front wall of a nearby restaurant, while a gas station, several large metal industrial buildings, and multiple other businesses and structures in town were severely damaged or destroyed.
 Numerous homes in and around Henryville were destroyed, and some were flattened or swept from their foundations.
 The tornado was at its most intense stage when in the Henryville area, with winds estimated at 175 mph.
 Damage surveyors found evidence of very intense multiple vortices as the tornado entered the community.
 Massive deforestation occurred in heavily wooded areas around town, and debris from Henryville was found as far east as Ohio.